RituGotwig/List2Clipboard/README.md

-# copy2clipboard
+# List2Clipboard
-Easy tool to copy multiple data entries from data sheets or through manual inputs and pasting one input at a time on webpages (Eg. useful in time tracking tools, statistical data entries etc.)
+Easy Javascript tool which allows to copy multiple data entries into a virtual clipboard, and loops trough it one at a time with each paste.
+Useful for things like mass-import of excell stats into forms, timesheets, etc.

+- The tool accesses your clipboard
+- You can paste the copied elements using Ctrl+v or paste, and your elements are pasted in a series
+- You can use it for a single row or column of data at a time, for the next row just go for the new data option in the end
+- The tool aborts if new text is copied into the clipboard

+## Instructions:
+Copy the following javascript code into your javascript console (accessible via your Browser Developer Tools), and an assistent popup will guide you trough the process :)

-## Step1: Copy the code below
+### Step 1: Copy the code below (hover the text, and click the copy icon on the top right)

 ```
 let abortListener = new AbortController();

 introduction();